sdan/vlite/README.md

-# vlite
+# vlite (Automacene Remix)

-a blazing fast, lightweight, and simple vector database written in less than 200 lines of code.
+A blazing fast, lightweight, and simple vector database written in less than 200 lines of code.
+Originally written by [sdan](https://github.com/sdan), there were CRUD functionalities missing (UD).
+This is a fork to add the support and fix several issues.

+I'm not sure of the comparison methods originally used, but with the CRUD additions and the reworks associated with them, it's possible these comparitive metrics don't hold up.
+I do not plan on redoing any speed tests.

 ![442f7062-ab69-4621-96ca-4ee66df06ffc](https://github.com/sdan/vlite/assets/22898443/fc36481c-f1f6-4973-8461-6aef3a04486d)